Deuteronomy 4:2

 Pseudepigrapha

-8 And now I show unto you that light and darkness, day and night, see all your sins.
-9 Be not godless in your hearts, and lie not and alter not the words of uprightness, nor charge with lying the words of the Holy Great One, nor take account of your idols; for all your lying and all your godlessness issue not in righteousness but in great sin.
+8 And now I show you that light and darkness, day and night, see all your sins.
+9 Don't be godless in your hearts, and do not lie nor alter the words of uprightness, nor charge with lying the words of the Holy Great One, nor take account of your idols; for all your lying and all your godlessness do not result in righteousness but in great sin.
 10 And now I know this mystery, that sinners will alter and pervert the words of righteousness in many ways, and will speak wicked words, and lie, and practice great deceits, and write books concerning their words.

 Notes and References